-Axis Characteristics Control of Algorithmic Assemblage Unilateral: The control of the algorithmic assemblage is held solely by platform proprietors, owners, and/or management.
+Axis Characteristics Enterprise Ownership Private: The platform is formally owned privately.
+This includes publicly traded platform companies with majority private ownership.
+Most dominant platforms are examples of private platforms.
+Community: The platform is privately owned by community stakeholders.
+These may be geographic communities or those that arise out of shared interests and goals.
+For example, platforms owned by resident associations, trade unions, farmers' collectives, etc. Public: The platform is publicly owned.
+In most societies this would mean state-owned.
+Public ownership by itself does not imply democratic control of the algorithmic assemblage.
+Control of Data & Algorithmic Assemblage Unilateral: The control of the data and algorithmic assemblage is held solely by platform proprietors, owners, and/or management.
 It is not open to platform participants, including consumers and workers.
-Group: The control of the algorithmic assemblage is held by plat- form participants, including consumers and/or workers, producers, or service providers.
+Group: The control of the data and algorithmic assemblage is held by platform participants, including consumers and/or workers, producers, or service providers.
 It is not open to the wider public.
-Democratic: The control of the algorithmic assemblage is held publicly and decisions are made through either direct or delegated democracy.
+Democratic: The control of the data and algorithmic assemblage is held publicly and decisions are made through either direct or delegated democracy.
 Value Captured: The value distribution is limited to a small set excluding most platform participants and the public.
 This usually means that the value (or net gains derived from the existence of the platform) is captured by the proprietors, owners, and/or management.
-Collective: The value distribution is spread over a definite commu- nity or group of people, but does not necessarily promote the public interest.
+Collective: The value distribution is spread over a definite community or group of people, but does not necessarily promote the public interest.
 For example, a narcotics trade platform on the dark web that distributes value equally among all cartels might not result in net gains for society.
 Social: The value is distributed across society, that is, the existence of the platform is a net gain for society.
 Social value can result from different ownership and control structures.